 All six motherboards that I have are pretty much identical.
-All of them has a 251913-01 chip which stores 8kB basic + 8kB kernal, so there are 16kB of data that has to be written on a destination flash ROM.
+All of them have a 251913-01 chip which stores 8kB basic + 8kB kernal, so there are 16kB of data that has to be written on a destination flash ROM.
 JiffyDOS comes as an 8kB bin image so that part is sorted.
 However, 8kB of basic is also needed to get a complete 16kB bin image.

 There are at least two ways to solve it.
-You can either dump 16kB of data from original 251913-01 and cut it in half (with a dd cmd under Linux for example) so you will get an 8kB basic bin or you can browse the web for already dumped 8kB basic.
+You can either dump 16kB of data from the original 251913-01 and cut it in half (with a dd cmd under Linux for example) so you will get an 8kB basic bin or you can browse the web for already dumped 8kB basic.

 Then you can simply merge these two (8kB basic + 8kB JiffyDOS) images into one 16kB bin and flash it to IC.

-Prior to flashing a 27SF512 I did few changes with a bin image in the hex editor and tested it under Vice which resulted in this 🙂
+Prior to flashing a 27SF512 I did a few changes with a bin image in the hex editor and tested it under Vice which resulted in this 🙂

 Also, keep in mind that for this to work, 16kB of data has to be flashed onto SST27SF512 with a C0000 offset.
 More info here

 To program a flash ROM I usually use my crappy Willem EZO.

 After all the above was done I could simply insert a programmed flash ROM into the socket and viola!